Aritra-Basak/WebCam-QR-Scanner/README.md

 # WebCam-QR-Scanner
-Using Web Cam to scan any QR code.
+Using Web Cam to scan any QR code at real time.